alexcoplan/sculpt/README.md

 ## How it works

 Sculpt leverages two powerful features of Ruby to make it work; dynamic methods, and blocks.
-In a Sculpt block, you generate the name of a tag by calling a method with that name.
+In a Sculpt block, you add a tag by calling a method with the desired tag name.
 If Sculpt doesn't have a pre-defined method for the tag that you want to use, it will generate a tag for you anyway, based on the method you tried to call.
 To nest tags, you use blocks.

 ## Usage